• Skip to main content

 Make Ahead Instructions

-• Meal Prep and Storage Instructions - This is a great big pot of soup in only 30 minutes so meal prepping a batch is perfect for a week of great lunches!
-Just make your soup and store it in airtight containers, preferably glass, in the fridge for up to 4 days.
-A 16 ounce jar actually makes a perfect individual storage container for one serving!
+• Meal Prep and Storage Instructions - This is a great big pot of soup in only 30 minutes, so meal prepping a batch is perfect for a week of great lunches!
+Just make your soup and store it in airtight containers in the fridge for up to 4 days.
+A glass pint sized jar makes a perfect individual storage container for one serving!

 • Slow Cooker Instructions - This soup is so fast and easy to make that I don't usually use a slow cooker.
 But, if it's easier for you, it can be made in a slow cooker.
 Just add all ingredients except the cream and cook on low for 6 to 8 hours.
 Then add the cream and blend.